 GlassFrog Asana Integration Instructions

 For members who use Asana as their personal system to track next actions and projects, you can follow these steps to integrate with GlassFrog and save yourself some time.
 This example uses Gmail, but similar configurations can be made with other email systems.

 A) Add Asana integration in GlassFrog

-- First select the Integrations item in your user menu.
+- First go to My Profile & Setting in your user menu.

-- Then select the "Add Email" button and type in your email address (later, we will forward from your email to Asana).
+- Click on "Add Email" button and type in your email address (later, we will forward from your email to Asana)

 - Click Save Integration.